saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 }
 ```

+Thanks to the `nix` crate, we were able to use syscalls in Rust.
 With all this and a few other methods, we rewrote the test suite
 while solving the previous limitations.